Alexander-Grg/VKclient/README.md

 # VKclient
-**_The very first iOS project that was developed in 2021, minor improvements are periodically added. _** UIkit clean code MVP architecture + COMBINE for the network layer + REALM for data persistence + natively created custom Dependency injector to handle DI.
+The first iOS project was developed in 2021, minor improvements are periodically added.
+UIkit clean code MVP architecture + COMBINE for the network layer + REALM for data persistence + natively created custom Dependency injector to handle DI.
 Everything is created entirely programmatically.

 You can try it by signing up on the website https://vk.com/